BawdyAnarchist/quBSD/Future_Development.md

 ### UPGRADES

 GUI SECURITY
+## I'M GETTING MASSIVE CPU USAGE, and often delays inside apps.
+NEED TO TROUBLESHOOT
+	- Need to create a check in qb-cmd that the xpra is attached if it's an xpra jail
+	- qmap should have an option for xpra true/false.
+Sometimes you want the host connection
+	- Change qb-create and qb-rename to get the proper shell
 	- Gonna have to figure out a new way of assessing the jail'd status of a window
-	- add test for x11 server on the jail when doing start_xpra
-	- startx needs to xpra attach all jails running an xpra server

 Host as Unprivileged user
 	- doas commands allowed by unprivileged user